- 0.75 ha, waarvan 2.825 m2 daktuin

 The first commitment for the design for the square and roof landscape is to give the environment around the depot its own identity, in the form of a green forest world.
 The plan with shards structure extends from the forecourt to the roof landscape 32 meters higher, so that ground level and roof form one robust and cohesive landscape; the square thus forms the roof and the roof is the square.
 The carefully positioned shards form planters, drainage lines and wooden benches and suggest that the depot has 'landed' here, as it were.
 The vegetation of Pinus nigra, Betula pendula and the stinzen planting ensures that the visitor imagines himself in a 'forest room'.
 This vegetation matches the climatic conditions of the forecourt as well as the roof landscape and forms a coherent and sustainable ecosystem.
 The planting areas in the forecourt have been raised because of the high groundwater levels in the area.
 As a result, the trees are higher and their viability is guaranteed.

-An open part of the square has been provided on the leafy square, where space is provided for small-scale events, such as the Parade.
-This will make the square part of Rotterdam's urban life.
+The leafy square provides an open space for small scale events such as the Parade.
+This will make it part of Rotterdam's urban life.